 There are two kinds of exemptions.

 Absolute Exemption: Such products are free from GST whether the transaction is intra-state or inter-state.
-The goods or services are excluded from limits or conditions in this case.
+The goods or services are exclude from limits or conditions in this case.

 Conditional Exemption: The Act exempts these commodities on certain terms and conditions.
 Any service provided within the state or intra-state transaction and provided to an unregistered person by a registered individual.